 Vale of Arryn

-The Vale of Arryn or the Vale is one of the constituent regions of Westeros and was formerly a sovereign nation ruled by the Kings of Mountain and Vale before the War of Conquest.
+The Vale of Arryn or the Vale is one of the constituent regions of the Seven Kingdoms of Westeros.
+It was formerly a sovereign nation ruled by the Kings of Mountain and Vale before the War of Conquest.
 The Vale is ruled by House Arryn from the castle known as the Eyrie.
 The Mountains of the Moon surround the smaller Vale proper, although the valley's name is often applied to all of the Arryns' realm.

 See also: Category:Places in the Vale